George Taylor House (Catasauqua, Pennsylvania): David Deshler, 1782–1796

 In 1782, Benezet's widow sold the Biery's Port estate to David Deshler for the same amount her husband had paid six years before.
 Born in Switzerland in 1734, Deshler came to the American colonies as an infant.
 His father Adam Deshler was one of the earliest residents of the northern section of present-day Lehigh County.
 The owner of a significant amount of property, he personally built Fort Deshler in Whitehall Township in 1760 to protect local settlers against Indian attack.

 When David Deshler purchased Taylor's former house, he was living in Northampton Town (now Allentown) in what was then part of Northampton County.
-Deshler built Northampton Town's first house in 1762, the year of the town's founding.
+Deshler built the town’s first house in 1762, the year of its founding.
 Initially, he operated a store and tavern here, but later started a saw mill and grist mill, Northampton Town's first industries.
 By the mid-1770s, he was one of the region's wealthiest men.

-In 1774, Deshler was appointed to the county's Committee of Observation, and in 1776, he was elected to the Pennsylvania Provincial Assembly, where he served with George Taylor.
-During the Revolutionary War, Deshler's properties in Northampton Town were used to produce munitions and manufacture, repair and store materials for the Continental Army.
+In 1774, Deshler was appointed to the county's Committee of Observation, and two years later, was elected to the Pennsylvania Provincial Assembly, where he served with George Taylor.
+During the Revolutionary War, Deshler's properties in Northampton Town were used to produce munitions and also to manufacture, repair and store materials for the Continental Army.
 In 1777, the Assembly appointed him one of four "sub-lieutenants" in charge of the county's military preparations.
 Deshler, who held the rank of colonel in the militia, was named a Commissioner of Purchases in February 1778, Assistant Forage Master in April 1780 and Assistant Commissary of Purchases in July 1780.

 The war ended in 1783, and the next year Deshler was re-elected to the Provincial Assembly as a representative of Northampton County.
 In 1787, he served as a delegate to the state convention that ratified the federal Constitution.
 After completing his final term in the Assembly in 1788, he retired from public service.
-Deshler lived out his days at Biery's Port, where he died at the age of 62 on December 24, 1796.
+Deshler lived out his days at his Biery's Port estate, where he died at the age of 62 on December 24, 1796.